sweepsengine/api-docs/source/index.html.md

 > Make sure to replace `YOUR-TOKEN-HERE` with your API token.

-Exposure Marketing uses API tokens to allow access to the API.
-You can request a new API token at [developer portal](http://example.com/developers).
+SweepsEngine uses API tokens to allow access to the API.
+View or request a new API token on your profile's [API Settings](https://www.sweepsengine.io/profile/api) page.

 The API token should be included in all requests in an Authorization header, like this: